 A revision of his first drawings allowed him to the create Pinturas Parlantes, displayed at the Museo del Oeste Jacobo Borges (Caracas, 1995).
 In five series of large format works the random relations between word and color, and language and reality, were explored.

 Chacón reflected on painting as a subject for his work during the second half of the 90s.
 He used resources from art history and adapted the ready-made incorporating animals (rats, flies, frogs, etc.) and fruits of made from synthetic material to his paintings, adding irony to their meta-pictorial abstraction.
 This can be seen in the series Crucigramaconmoscas and Pinturastropicales.
 The use of the ready-made inspired one of his more recent avenues of exploration, the ambiguity between original and the copy.
 Another reference to art history was the use of the dripping, a clear reference to the work of Jackson Pollock.
 His recent works including the series Purapinturaabstracta, Emotionalpainting and Do You Copy? , were presented at the Fundación Corp Group Centro Cultural (Caracas, 2000) and the Periférico Caracas Arte Contemporáneo (Caracas, 2009).

-Sigfredo Chacón lives and works in Caracas.
+Sigfredo Chacón lives and works in Miami and Caracas.